the-mason-jar/the-mason-jar/recipes/cocktails/bourbon/boozy-veganog.html.md

   github: https://github.com/keithrobinson
 ---

-(In work.
-Needs a better name.)
+[In Progress.
+Needs a better name.]
 Vegan nog is quicker, easier and healthier to make than traditional eggnog.
 This here is a fun take on a holiday classic.

 Ingredients